The Biaroza file format (BFF)

 The formatation and data organization is done with standard ASCII strings.

-The high-bit (non-ASCII) characters are not interpreted by the format itself, so the text may be any ISO 8859 encoding, UTF-8 or any ASCII-compatible coding.
+The high-bit (non-ASCII) characters are not interpreted by the format itself, so the text

 The break-of-line may be CR+LF, LF or CR.